Pogba limps off injured in Man Utd's clash with Everton | Goal.com

 But Everton found a dramatic late equaliser through Dominic Calvert-Lewin, with the forward scoring at the death in a 3-3 draw.

-After the match, Red Devils boss Ole Gunnar Solskjaer said Pogba would need a scan to determine the severity of his injury.
+After the match, Red Devils boss Ole Gunnar Solskjaer confirmed Pogba suffered a thigh injury and would need a scan to determine the severity.

-"Paul could not carry on," he told BBC Sport. "[It is] a muscle injury and will have a scan in the morning to see how he recovers."
+“Thigh, yeah,” Solskjaer told MUTV .
+“It looks like a muscle injury, so we’ve just got to check him up tomorrow and have a scan and get him treatment.
+Hopefully he’ll recover quickly.”

 Midfield is one area of strength for Solskjaer, with the likes of Fred, Scott McTominay, Bruno Fernandes, Nemamja Matic and Donny van de Beek ensuring there are ample options to choose from.